janko/rodauth-rails/README.md

 current_account.email #=> "user@example.com"
 ```

-If the session is logged in, but the account doesn't exist in the database, the
-session will be reset.

 #### Custom account model

 The `#rails_account` method will try to infer the account model class from the